nsmryan/nsmryan.github.io/posts/2018-08-08-Purely-Functional-Genetic-Algorithms.markdown

 Why is this Interesting?
 ========================
-I believe that by making use of some unconventional thinking in the implementation of a Generic Algorithm we can get some performance improvements that you would not normally see.
+I believe that by making use of some unconventional thinking in the implementation of a Genetic Algorithm we can get some performance improvements that you would not normally see.
 It seems like the GA literature generally considers performance a secondary concern with these algorthms- the conventional wisdom is that fitness evaluation for your particular problem is *so expensive* that the GA performance doesn't make much or any impact.
 This is predicated on an unstated premise,